Physical Education (P.E)

 Through our delivery of a wide variety of activities and sports, St James aims to maximise pupil participation in physical activity and encourage an active lifestyle beyond school.

-As part of our PE curriculum, lessons are taught by teachers and also coaching staff from Kitts Academy and Sport’s Plus.
+As part of our PE curriculum, lessons are taught by teachers and also coaching staff from Sport’s Plus.
 PE lessons are taught twice weekly and skills are taught through fundamental movements in dance, gymnastics and games in KS1 and dance, games, gymnastics, athletics and outdoor adventure in KS2.

 At St James pupils are provided with many opportunities to expand their skills outside the classroom.
-As part of our extracurricular learning there are weekly clubs, which include football, yoga, boxercise and multi-sports.
+As part of our extracurricular learning there are weekly clubs, which include football, basketball and multi-sports.
 Pupils also have the opportunity to participate in yearly competitive football tournaments at Easter and Christmas.